In this article, we profile the 30 most affordable PhD in healthcare administration programs.

 Online PhD in Healthcare Administration

-Franklin University offers an online PhD healthcare administration program designed for individuals seeking healthcare leadership positions within a variety of contexts and industries including healthcare, education, government, private industry, and non-profit.
-The courses are 100% online and the program can be completed in just three years.
-Admission requires students to have 30 credits of graduate-level healthcare coursework and a regionally accredited master’s degree with a 3.0 minimum GPA.
-Admission decisions are done on a holistic level, taking into account the applicant’s work history, personal characteristics, academic ability, and references.
+Franklin University offers one of the top online PhD healthcare administration programs.
+This program is designed for individuals seeking healthcare leadership positions within a variety of contexts and industries.
+Examples include health science, education, government, private industry, and non-profit.
+The courses are 100% online, and the program can be completed in just three years.
+Admission requires students to have 30 credits of graduate-level healthcare coursework.
+Other factors include a regionally accredited master’s degree with a 3.0 minimum GPA.
+Admission decisions for doctoral students are done on a holistic level.
+That is, they take into account the applicant’s professional experience, personal characteristics, academic ability, and references.
 Students without a master’s degree and 3.0 GPA are required to submit GRE scores.